Roundabouts in Scottsdale

 Motorists

-- Approach: Reduce your speed to the posted advisory speed.
-If it is a multi-lane roundabout, choose the appropriate lane for your desired destination based on the signs and markings.
-Yield to pedestrians in the crosswalk; THEY have the right-of-way.
+• Approach: Reduce your speed to the posted speed.
+If you are approaching a multi-lane roundabout, choose the appropriate lane for your desired destination based on the signs and markings.
+Yield to pedestrians in the crosswalk; they have the right-of-way.

 Pedestrians

-- Cross: Cross to the raised or painted splitter (see legend) or refuge island.
+• Cross: Cross to the raised or painted triangular splitter or refuge island.

 Scottsdale Roundabout Informational Video